 - North arrow, scale, and date of drawing.

 - Public Meeting.
 Twenty four (24) hour notice of public meeting posted in at least three (3) public places or posted on the City website and Utah public notice website.
 No public hearing is required when presenting or discussing a Concept Plan as defined in this Chapter.

 - Notice to Applicant.
 Pursuant to Utah Code Annotated 10-9a-202 the Zoning Administrator shall: notify the Applicant of the date, time, and place of each public meeting to consider their Concept Plan application; provide to each Applicant a copy of each staff report, if a report is prepared, regarding their Concept Plan application at least three (3) business days before the public meeting; and notify the Applicant of any final action on their Concept Plan application.

 2.02.035 REVIEW PROCEDURES.

 The Zoning Administrator shall review each application submitted to determine the completeness of the application.
-At a public meeting with the Land Use Authority Board (LUAB) and the developer shall discuss the land use requirements of development, zoning ordinances, General Plan and applicable City ordinances pertaining to the development prior to proceeding with a Preliminary Plat.
+At a public meeting with the Development Review Committee (DRC) and the developer shall discuss the land use requirements of development, zoning ordinances, General Plan and applicable City ordinances pertaining to the development prior to proceeding with a Preliminary Plat.

 The Entitlement associated with a Concept Plan is the eligibility to submit an application for a Preliminary Plat review.